videointeractionguidance/videointeractionguidance.github.io/content/_index.md

       text: |
         <br>

-        This is the portal for VIG practitioners to record data from pre- and post-VIG meetings with clients.
-We also encourage practitioners to use this system for a 6 month follow up meeting.
+        This is the portal for VIG practitioners to record data from time one, time two and optional 6 month follow up VIG meetings with clients.

         <br>
         <br>